edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

 ### Getting Started with AWS OpsWorks

-Let&#8217;s head over to the AWS OpsWorks console at <a href="https://console.aws.amazon.com/opsworks" target="_blank">console.aws.amazon.com/opsworks</a> to get started.
+Let's head over to the AWS OpsWorks console at <a href="https://console.aws.amazon.com/opsworks" target="_blank">console.aws.amazon.com/opsworks</a> to get started.
 Login with your existing AWS credentials.
 AWS OpsWorks itself is a global service and you therefore do not need to pick a region at this point.

 Creating a service or application in AWS OpsWorks includes 4 steps (See Figure 3):

   1. **Add a stack:** Define a stack for an application which includes information about e.g. the AWS region.
 You can have multiple stacks in various regions.
   2. **Add layers:** Each stack consist of one or more layers, with each layer having a certain function.
 Here we will use a PHP App Server layer and a MySQL database layer.
   3. **Add an app:** Define the application to be run via a source code repository or file bundle.
 This includes the ability to use <a href="https://github.com/" target="_blank">Github</a> and <a href="https://en.wikipedia.org/wiki/Apache_Subversion" target="_blank">Subversion</a>, a simple Zip file via a HTTP or HTTPS URL or a ZIP file in a S3 bucket.
-  4. **Deploy and manage:** Deploy the application by starting the layer&#8217;s instances.
+  4. **Deploy and manage:** Deploy the application by starting the layer's instances.
 Manage further capabilities such as deploying another application version at runtime.

 <div id="attachment_1118" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/02/Steps.png" alt="Figure 3: AWS OpsWorks Deployment Steps" width="600" height="155" class="size-full wp-image-1118" srcset="/content/uploads/2014/02/Steps.png 600w, /content/uploads/2014/02/Steps-360x93.png 360w, /content/uploads/2014/02/Steps-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />